hostcc/esphome-config-sprinkler/README.md

 ### Pico-Relay-B hardware modifications

-The stock Pico-Relay-B lacks GPIO exposed via a terminal - those are needed to connect rain sensor and water tank empty one, the crew terminal (4 pins) has been added (lower left corner).
+The stock Pico-Relay-B lacks GPIO exposed via a terminal - those are needed to connect rain sensor and water tank empty one, the screw terminal (4 pins) has been added (lower left corner).

 Also, the hardware initially had no RTC, DS3231 has been added (top left